Wintellect/MSLearn/Introduction to Git/includes/01-introduction.md

 - **Commit (verb):** When used as a verb, "commit" means to make a commit object.
 This action takes its name from commits to a database.
 It means you are committing the changes you have made so others can eventually see them, too.

 - **Branch:** A named series of linked commits.
 The most recent commit on a branch is called the *head*.
 The default branch, which is created when you initialize a repository, is called "master."
 The head of the current branch is called `HEAD`.
-Branches are an incredibly useful feature of Git because they allow developers to work independently (or together) in branches and later merge their changes.
+Branches are an incredibly useful feature of Git because they allow developers to work independently (or together) in branches and later merge their changes into master.

 - **Remote:** A named reference to another Git repository.
 When you clone a repo, Git creates a remote named "origin" that is the default remote for push and pull operations.